Enoooooormous/SQL_challenge/README.md

 Also, we can imagine that an OrderID might be repeated (if the order is composed of several things, depending on the database/table structure).
 For example, an order might be for one soccer ball, a Barcelona jersey and a pair of cleats.
 We could add DISTINCT to the HAVING clause (HAVING COUNT (DISTINCT OrderId) >= 1 		- after having corrected the SELECT statement.

-7. Please review the table below.
+**7. Please review the table below.
 Write a query that retrieves the employees’ names and recruiters’ names.
 If an employee was not hired by a recruiter, leave the cell blank.
+Please look at the word for a clearer picture of the tables and the SQL document for the queries.

 People table
 Person_id	Name	Recruited_by